whosonfirst/go-writer-elasticsearch/README.md

 ## Important

-This is work in progress.
-Documentation to follow
+This package has been deprecated and is no longer supported.
+Please use the [whosonfirst/go-whosonfirst-elasticsearch/writer](https://github.com/whosonfirst/go-whosonfirst-elasticsearch/tree/main/writer) package instead.

 ## Elasticsearch